 \subsection{Intra-sample feature reallocating}

-In this section, we propose an intra-sample feature propagation(ISFR) module to further propagate supervision from labeled points to unlabeled points within each sample and finetuning the network against the possible noisy introduced from CSFR module.
+In this section, we propose an intra-sample feature propagation(ISFR) module to further propagate supervision from labeled points to unlabeled points within each sample and finetuning the network against the possible noise introduced by the CSFR module.
 For each input sample $\bm{P}_i \in \mathbb{R}^{N_i \times D}$, we can get the feature map $\bm{F}_i \in \mathbb{R}^{N^e_i \times K}$ from the same encoder network.
-Similar to the previous module, we can calculate a self affinity matrix $\bm{A}_s$ for the feature:
+Similar to the previous module, we can calculate a self-affinity matrix $\bm{A}_s$ for the feature:

 where $\bm{W}_s \in \mathbb{R}^{K \times K}$ is a learnable matrix.
-The self affinity matrix describes the point-wise correlation between all points within the input sample.
-We then normalize the self affinity matrix to guide the feature reallocating for each point:
+The self-affinity matrix describes the point-wise correlation between all points within the input sample.
+We then normalize the self-affinity matrix to guide the feature reallocating for each point:

 Then, we use the normalized affinity to guide the feature warping:

 Unlike the classical self-attention\cite{wang2018non}, we remove the residual connection to retain the same activation intensity.
 Here each point in $\bm{F}^s_i$ can be considered as a weighted sum of all the points in the sample and the features are reallocated with respect to the point correlation.
 We separately feed the reallocated feature and the original feature to the decoder.
 Thus, the decoder outputs from the two branches are $\bm{Z}^s_i = f_{dec}(\bm{F}^s_i) \in \mathbb{R}^{N_i \times C}$ and $\bm{Z}_i = f_{dec}(\bm{F}_i) \in \mathbb{R}^{N_i \times C}$.